kite9-org/kite9/docs/design/behaviour.md

 ## 1. Separation Of Concerns

-behaviours / classes / commands / contexts / bundle
+behaviours / classes / commands / templates / bundle

-- **external**: 3rd party open-source libraries.
+- **external**: 3rd party open-source libraries (getting rid of these)
 - **bundle**: helper functions.
 - **classes**:  provide bits of functionality, like the palette, transition, metadata, shortcut, linker etc.
 - **behaviours**:  add event listeners
-- **context**: composes everything in to functions, e.g admin, editor
+- **templates**: composes everything in to functions, e.g admin, editor

 Note that these are in dependency order: earlier categories cannot access later categories.